Where Am I? 🤔

-Why, you ask?
-Because some people apparently think a “law firm website” is still necessary in this day and age, despite the ubiquitous nature of social media and the availability of the exact same information across multiple existing platforms, such as LinkedIn.
-Thus, in order to appease those sorts of people, I humbly present to you 💥BAM💥 my new law firm website. 😎
+Despite the ubiquitous nature of social media and the availability of the same information across multiple platforms such as LinkedIn, some people think a “law firm website” is necessary in this day and age.
+Thus, in order to appease those sorts of people, I humbly present 💥BAM💥 my law firm website. 😎

 I was originally tempted to put up one of those “under construction” type sites, but that’s about the dumbest thing you could possibly do with a website these days.
 Heck, it was even dumb back in the 1990s.